telerik/xamarin-forms-docs/controls/dataform/annotations/dataform-annotations-read-only.md

 ---
-title: Ignore Attribute
+title: Read Only Attribute
-page_title: Ignore Attribute
+page_title: Read Only Attribute
 slug: dataform-annotations-read-only
 position: 2
 ---

 ## ReadOnlyAttribute

-Properties marked with the **ReadOnly** attribute can not be edited.
-There are differences between the platforms:
+Properties marked with the **ReadOnly** attribute will force the RadDataForm to create editors that can not be edited by the end users.
+There are differences in the behavior of the generated native components in the different platforms:

 - **iOS**: The editors are in disabled state.
 - **Android**: Viewers are used instead of editors.